MichalG96/MovieRecommender/README.md

 # < Work in progress >

 ## Introduction
 The idea for this project came from my master's thesis, which focused on movie recommendation algorithms.
-Having implemented a command line system, which allowed the users to rate the movies, and receive recommendations, I thought it will be fun to do it in a more user-friendly way, in a form of web application
+Having implemented a command line system, which allowed the users to rate the movies, and receive recommendations, I thought it will be fun to do it in a more user-friendly way, in a form of a web application

 ## Technologies
 * Python 3.x